• Skip to primary navigation

 Eggs, flour and mixed herbs mixed to a batter in a mixing bowl.

-Beat well until the mixture is combined and there are no lumps in the flour.
+Beat well until the mixture is combined and there are no lumps.

 A mixing bowl containing a batter of eggs, flour, grated courgettes and grated cheese.